 - Coloration ranges from mostly black on the east coast to brown, cinnamon, or blonde in the west, and blue-gray or even creamy white in some populations.

 - They have a flat back, small head, rounded ears, and non-retractable claws.

-American Black Bears occupy various habitats in Arizona but generally prefer inaccessible terrain.
+American Black Bears occupy various habitats in southeastern Arizona but generally prefer inaccessible terrain.